Mickey Newbury: 1970s

-Throughout the '70s, Newbury continued producing albums that were critically acclaimed for their unique, mysterious atmosphere and poetic songs, such as Live at Montezuma Hall (1973), Heaven Help the Child (1973), and I Came to Hear the Music (1974).
-However, his albums did not sell much, in part because of their eclecticism and Newbury's growing disdain for the music business, especially in Nashville.
-By 1975, the outlaw country movement had captivated the industry, led by Willie Nelson and Waylon Jennings.
+Throughout the 1970s, Newbury continued recording albums such as Live at Montezuma Hall (1973), Heaven Help the Child (1973), and I Came to Hear the Music (1974), which were critically acclaimed for their unique, mysterious atmosphere and poetic songs.
+However, they were not great sellers, in part because of their eclecticism and Newbury's growing disdain for the music business, especially in Nashville.
+By 1975, outlaw country had captivated the industry, led by Willie Nelson and Waylon Jennings.
 Meanwhile, Newbury was having difficulty keeping his albums in print.
-Newbury biographer Joe Ziemer sums up the singer's dilemma in his book Crystal and Stone: "Though diversity derives from aptitude and ability, diversity was Newbury's problem with radio stations.
+Newbury biographer Joe Ziemer summed up the dilemma in Crystal and Stone: "Though diversity derives from aptitude and ability, diversity was Newbury's problem with radio stations.
 One dominant characteristic of his music is eclecticism, and that's what made his albums unattractive to strict radio formats."

 Newbury was not even living in Nashville by 1975, having moved to Oregon with his wife and son.
-Ironically, Newbury's profile could not have been higher on the radio in 1977, albeit in a referential way; in April, Jennings released the #1 country smash "Luckenbach, Texas (Back to the Basics of Love)," which contains the lines "Between Hank Williams' pain songs, Newbury's train songs..."
-The song became an instant classic, but most of the listeners who sang along with the tune likely had no idea who Newbury was.
-Although cited by Jennings, Kris Kristofferson, David Allan Coe, and several other country stars as a primary influence on their songwriting and albums, Newbury had little interest in cashing in on the outlaw country movement, telling Peter O'Brien of the Omaha Rainbow in 1977, "It's just categorising again, making a new pigeon-hole to stick somebody into.
+Ironically, his profile could not have been higher on the radio in 1977, albeit in a referential way; in April, Jennings released the No. 1 hit "Luckenbach, Texas (Back to the Basics of Love)," which contains the lines "Between Hank Williams' pain songs, Newbury's train songs..."
+The song became an instant classic, but most of those who sang along likely had no idea who Newbury was.
+Although cited by Jennings, Kris Kristofferson, David Allan Coe, and several other country stars as a primary influence on their songwriting and albums, Newbury had little interest in cashing in on the outlaw country movement, telling Peter O'Brien of the Omaha Rainbow in 1977, "It's just categorising again, making a new pigeonhole to stick somebody into.
 You got to be dressed a certain way, you got to be a drinker and a hell-raiser, cuss and make an ass of yourself, act like a kid.
 I've told 'em I quit playing cowboys when I grew up.
 I just get turned off by all that."

-In 1976, Newbury signed with ABC Hickory Records and recorded three albums: Rusty Tracks (1976), His Eye Is on the Sparrow (1977) and The Sailor (1979).
+In 1976, Newbury signed with ABC Hickory Records and recorded Rusty Tracks (1976), His Eye Is on the Sparrow (1977) and The Sailor (1979).
 Despite featuring some of the best musicians in Nashville (as well as film scorer Alan Moore), the recordings failed to find an audience, although his work remained highly regarded by critics and fellow artists.
-In his AllMusic review of The Sailor, Thom Jurek observes, "The Sailor, once again, refused to sell, perhaps because it was too late, perhaps because it was too early—Merle Haggard and George Jones made records that sounded exactly like this only three years later and scored big...
+In his AllMusic review of The Sailor, Thom Jurek observed, "The Sailor, once again, refused to sell, perhaps because it was too late, perhaps because it was too early—Merle Haggard and George Jones made records that sounded exactly like this only three years later and scored big...
 Nashville's radio machine wasn't having it, and therefore the public never got the chance to make up its mind."